Loading...

 Portion Control

-Reduce the portion size of the white rice in your meal to help minimize the impact on your glucose levels.
+Start by reducing the portion size of the white rice in the curd rice dish.
+Smaller portions can help lower the impact on your blood glucose levels.

-Add some lean proteins such as grilled chicken, tofu, or lentils to your meal.
-Proteins can help to slow down the digestion and absorption of carbohydrates.
+Add a protein source like grilled chicken, lentils, or paneer into your meal.
+Protein can help slow down the absorption of carbohydrates.

 Incorporate Healthy Fats